SC lawmakers want stronger response protocol to child abuse

-COLUMBIA, SC (WSPA)- In 2018 there were more than 19,000 victims of child abuse in South Carolina.
+COLUMBIA, SC (WCBD) – In 2018 there were more than 19,000 victims of child abuse in South Carolina.
 Numbers that place the state in the top 20 nationally.
-South Carolina lawmakers are trying to decrease those numbers, but in the process have found the need for stronger response to these types of cases.
+South Carolina lawmakers are trying to decrease those numbers, but in the process have found the need for a stronger response to these types of cases.

 South Carolina is one of a few states that does not have a universal protocol for responding to child abuse cases.
 Now state lawmakers are hoping to create a special committee that would create and set those guidelines.